Undergraduate Course: Environmental Geography (GEGR08013)

 |Additional Information (Assessment)

-Project "portfolio" developed throughout the semester and field trip, handed in at end of field trip.
-This will include a literature review, project plan, and some details of data collection and analysis (70%)
+Project "portfolio" developed throughout the semester and field trip, handed in at end of fieldtrip.
+This will include a literature review, project plan, and some details of data collection and analysis (50%)

-2) During the residential fieldtrip there will be regular group feedback with academic staff, including via group presentations of research.
+2) The residential fieldtrip and project work provides regular group feedback with academic staff, including via group presentations of research.

 |No Exam Information